The Poker Lab Rat

 Chris Ferguson - poker pro

-I’m almost a year into an experiment on FullTiltPoker.com.
+I’m almost a year into an experiment .
 I’m attempting to turn $0 into a $10,000 bankroll.
 With no money to start with, I had no choice but to start out playing Freerolls.
 Starting out, I’d often manage to win a dollar or two, but I’d quickly get busted and have to start over again.
 It took some time but, after awhile, I was eventually able to graduate to games that required an actual buy-in.

-Even today, people don’t believe it’s really me when I sit down at Full Tilt’s small stakes games.
+Even today, people don’t believe it’s really me when I sit down at small stakes games.
 They ask what I’m doing down here, and often tell me stories about how they turned $5 into $500 or $100 into $1,000.
 Usually, these stories end with the person telling me that they went broke.
 There’s no surprise there.
 These folks tried to quickly build a bankroll by gambling.
 They’d play in a game that was beyond their bankroll and, if they happened to win, they’d move up to a higher limit and risk it all one more time.
 Inevitably, they’d lose a few big hands and go broke.

 For me, this experiment isn’t about the money.
 It’s about showing how, with proper bankroll management, you can start from nothing and move up to the point where you’re playing in some pretty big games.
 I know it’s possible because I did it once before, turning $1 into $20,000.